Frequently Asked Questions

 What is Family Catechesis?

 It may be helpful to first define "Catechesis".
-Catechesis is informing the faith community about the teachings of Christ, transmitted by the Apostles to the Church.
-It is also the lifelong effort of forming people into witnesses to Christ and opening their hearts to the spiritual transformation given by the Holy Spirit. (source) Family Catechesis is specifically created to equip parents to pass the Catholic Faith on to their children, and to help families grow in faith together. |
+Catechesis is the act of handing on the Word of God intended to inform the faith community and candidates for initiation into the Church about the teachings of Christ, transmitted by the Apostles to the Church.
+Catechesis also involves the lifelong effort of forming people into witnesses to Christ and opening their hearts to the spiritual transformation given by the Holy Spirit. (source) Family Catechesis is specifically created to equip parents to pass the Catholic Faith on to their children, and to help families grow in faith together. |

 What is Marshfield Faith Formation?